HajMichal/Befama/README.md

 ###### Addressing poor image quality was a crucial aspect of this project.
 I received old, bad light images and I had to pick the best ones and use them.
 Efforts were made to enhance image resolution and clarity, ensuring a visually appealing and professional appearance.

 ### 3. Responsive Design 📱💻
-###### The website is built with a responsive design, adapting gracefully to different screen sizes.
+###### The website is built with a responsive design that I have created.
+It is adapting gracefully to different screen sizes.
 Whether viewed on a mobile phone, tablet, or a larger desktop screen, users can expect a consistent and optimized experience.

 ## What I've learned ?🎓